Mark Blyth: Early life

-Blyth grew up in Dundee, Scotland and was raised by his grandmother after his mother died shortly after child birth.
-He played bass in rock bands and noted in an interview that "I was a musician from age 14 to 28.
+Blyth grew up in Dundee, Scotland and was raised by his grandmother after his mother died shortly after childbirth.
+He had a lisp and a stammer as a kid: later played bass in rock bands and noted in an interview that "I was a musician from age 14 to 28.
 I've released five or six albums, but all with independent labels that never went anywhere.
 If they had, I wouldn't be here.
 I'd be lying on a beach with Heidi Klum."

+Education and career

+Blyth received a BA in Political Science from the University of Strathclyde in 1990.
 In 1991, Blyth received a Walker Bequest award from the University of Strathclyde and a Scottish International Educational Trust Award for Study in the United States.
-He eventually became a US citizen.

-Education and career

-Blyth received a BA in political science from the University of Strathclyde in 1990.
-He went on to receive a MA in political science in 1993, an MPhil of political science in 1995, and a PhD in political science in 1999 from Columbia University.
+He eventually became a US citizen.He went on to complete post-graduate studies in the field, being awarded an MA in 1993, MPhil in 1995, and PhD in 1999 at Columbia University.
+He later joined the Faculty of Political Science at Johns Hopkins University as Assistant Professor in 1997, then Associate Professor from 2005 to 2009.

-In 1997, Blyth joined the faculty of Johns Hopkins University as an assistant professor of political science.
-From 2005 to 2009, he was an associate professor of political science at Johns Hopkins.

-In 2009, Blyth became a professor of international political economy at Brown University's Department of Political Science.
-Since 2014, he has been the Eastman Professor of Political Economy as part of a joint appointment at Brown University's Watson Institute for International Studies and the Department of Political Science.

-As of 2020, Blyth is the William R. Rhodes '57 Professor of International Economics and Director of the Rhodes Center for International Economics and Finance at Brown University.
+In 2009, Blyth became a Professor of International Political Economy in the Department of Political Science at Brown University.
+In 2014, he was appointed as the Eastman Professor of Political Economy - part of a joint appointment between Brown's Watson Institute for International Studies and Department of Political Science - and, as of 2020, has served as both Director and William R. Rhodes ‘57 Professor at the Rhodes Center for International Economics and Finance.

-Blyth is known for his scholarship on economic ideas.
-In International Political Economy, he is part of an "ideational turn" that offers sociologically informed approaches to markets and politics.
+Blyth is known for his scholarship on economic ideas having contributed to an "ideational turn" in International Political Economy by offering sociologically informed approaches to markets and politics.

-Blyth criticized austerity in his book Austerity: The History of a Dangerous Idea, which was described by Salon writer Elias Esquith as "necessary reading" and as an economics primer, a polemic, and a history that offers "insight into austerity's lineage, its theories, its champions and its failures...Mark Blyth's new book explains the damaging consequences of austerity in Europe and the U.S." Blyth characterized the argument advanced by austerity advocates as "a canard" and "complete horseshit".
+Blyth is a vociferous critic of austerity, particularly in his 2013 book, Austerity: The History of a Dangerous Idea - described by Salon's Elias Esquith as "necessary reading," a primer in economics, and polemical history of the austerity.
+Esquith praised Blyth's work for its "insight into austerity's lineage, its theories, its champions and its failures...[where Blyth] explains the damaging consequences of austerity in Europe and the U.S." In the book, Blyth criticises the argument advanced by austerity advocates as "a canard" and "complete horseshit".

-Using the term "Trumpism", Blyth argues that there are similar anti-establishment movements across the developed world.

-In August of 2020, Blyth expressed his support for Scottish independence from the United Kingdom.
-He sits on the Scottish Government's Advisory Council on transforming Scotland's economy, chaired by Cabinet Secretary for Finance and the Economy Kate Forbes.
+In 2016, Blyth compared "Trumpism" to similar anti-establishment movements across the developed world.
+In August 2020, he expressed support for Scottish independence from the United Kingdom, and currently sits on the Scottish Government's Advisory Council for the transformation of Scotland's economy, chaired by Cabinet Secretary for Finance and the Economy, Kate Forbes.